sagb/libtrivdl/doc/usage.md

 ---

-You would want to make yourself familiar with shortcuts and other definitions in `libtrivdl.h`, because they are used extensively throughout the code.
+You would want to make yourself familiar with shortcuts and other definitions in [`libtrivdl.h`](../src/libtrivdl.h), because they are used extensively throughout the code.

 The 'line' (`struct t_line`) represents a single peer-to-peer connection.
 It contains two 'frames', one is RX buffer, another is TX buffer.
-Along with frames, `line` has file descriptor associated with serial port in POSIX code, flags for signalling asynchronous machine (`lflags`) and `void` pointer to arbitrary user data associated with the connection.
+Along with frames, `line` has a file descriptor associated with serial port in POSIX code, flags for signalling asynchronous machine (`lflags`) and `void` pointer to arbitrary user data associated with the connection.